 Thank you for choosing Tomball ISD Child Nutrition Department to provide nutritious meals for your child.
 We consider it an honor to serve our students every day and play an active role in their daily nutrition.

 Each TISD student is provided a student ID when enrolled in the district.
 This number also serves as their meal account number.
 Students are required to use their ID numbers for every cafeteria purchase.
 By using ID numbers, our system will capture all the account’s activity, allowing parents to view the items purchased.
 Please encourage your child to learn their ID number to help us provide faster service to all our customers.
-If a student does not know their number when purchasing their meal, the cashier does have the ability to look it up for them.
+Starting 2020-2021, the district will issue ID Badges for multiple uses, including the cafeteria.
+ID Badges will be scanned for a TOUCH FREE transaction.

 Money may be deposited into student accounts with cash or check in the cafeteria, or online at www.schoolcafe.com.
 Advanced payment is not necessary.
 However, this process is convenient for parents, and a child is always ensured a nutritious cafeteria breakfast and lunch.
 Contact either your school cafeteria manager or the Child Nutrition Department for information or questions regarding the above payment procedures.